 Which Other Vitamins and Minerals Help Improve Skin?

 The ideal vitamin to pair with collagen is vitamin C. Vitamin C plays a major role in the production of pro-collagen, the body’s precursor to collagen, and it also helps to make the protein more bioavailable.

 Are There Any Side Effects of Taking Collagen That I Need To Be Aware Of?

 There are not many known risks associated with collagen supplements.

 However, collagen is often sourced from common food allergens, such as fish and seafood, so people with these allergies need to be aware of what supplements are made of.
 Some collagen supplements may have the potential to cause heartburn or feelings of fullness.

-In general, collagen supplements are safe for most people. > > As an introduction to SkinQuencher, sign up to our 30DaySkin challenge and receive £10 off > SkinQuencher using discount code 30DaySkin along with 30 days of videos providing inspirational > advice from Simone Thomas on how to achieve more radiant skin and an eBook at the end. > > Sign up at: https://30dayskin.co.uk/ or follow the journey on YouTube
+In general, collagen supplements are safe for most people.

+If you want to put SkinQuencher to the test, sign up to our 30-Day Skin challenge and receive £10 off SkinQuencher collagen supplements using discount code ‘30DAYSKIN’.
+You’ll also be able to visit our YouTube Channel offering 30 days of videos providing inspirational advice from Simone Thomas on how to achieve more radiant skin along with an opportunity to download our eBook here!

+Sign up at: https://30dayskin.co.uk/ or follow the journey on YouTube